 Once a week during the weekend or whenever you get time, dedicate a day to these chores.

 Observe your plants carefully to note which ones need more frequent watering and the ones that only require water every other week.
 The best way is to poke your finger in the topsoil and check for moisture.
 If you feel it dry, it’s time to water your plants.

 Saturday or Sunday should be the best for a weekly watering check.
-Most of the houseplants respond well to once in a week watering schedule.
+Most houseplants respond well to once in a weekly watering schedule.
 But, it’s important to note here that ‘how frequently should you water‘ also depends on the climate and weather conditions.